Rhode Island banking crisis: Heritage Loan & Investment failure

 Heritage Loan & Investment was a bank in the Federal Hill neighborhood of Providence, Rhode Island.
 In 1990, examiners with the state's Department of Business Regulation (DBR) discovered $13 million of fraudulent loans in the bank's records that had purportedly been made to 128 people and businesses that never asked for or received a loan.
 The loans had been fabricated by bank president, Joseph Mollicone Jr., who began taking money from the bank in 1986 and had set up more than 90 businesses to funnel the money through.
 The Providence Journal reported that "he became legendary for dodging questions about missing bank records, once suggesting to a bank examiner: 'Let's have a muffin'."

 In October 1990, the bank's insurer, the Rhode Island Share and Deposit Indemnity Corporation (RISDIC), took control of the bank following an examination that revealed its poor state.
-When Mollicone learned authorities had caught on to his illicit activities, he fled the state, disappearing on November 8, 1990, after getting on a plane at Logan International Airport in Boston.
+When Mollicone learned authorities had caught on to his illicit activities, he fled the state, disappearing on November 8, 1990, after boarding a plane at Logan International Airport in Boston.
 A grand jury investigation opened a few days later, on November 13.
 As Heritage customers learned what was happening, there was a bank run in which they withdrew $13 million of the bank's $22 million in total deposits.
 On November 18, Governor Edward D. DiPrete closed the bank on what was supposed to be a temporary basis, while officials tried to determine what was going on and control the damage.

 On November 26, Mollicone was charged with embezzlement and considered a fugitive.
 By the time he left, Mollicone had taken more than 80% of the money people deposited at the bank, according to prosecutor Kevin Bristow.
 The state attorney general's office estimated that he stole $15.2 million overall.
 The bank opened again on December 4 to allow depositors to withdraw the rest of their funds, before closing again.